 Fine Art is the making and study of visual art such as painting, printmaking and sculpture.
-The course covers a variety of different processes and skills, which can be developed on specialist art and design degree course.
+The course covers a variety of different processes and skills, which can be developed on a specialist art and design degree course.
 Analytical and observational skills can be utilised in a wide range of creative environments.

-Students who intend to go onto an Art degree course often take a year-long Art Foundation course such as the one offered here at Cardinal Newman.
-Students have also gained places on courses such as; Fine Art & Architecture at Manchester Metropolitan University (MMU), Architecture at Newcastle University, Printed Textiles at Bath Spa University, Product Design at UCLan and Automotive Design at Aston University.
+Students who intend to go onto a degree course in Art often take a year-long Art Foundation course after A Levels, such as the one offered at Cardinal Newman.
+Students have secured places at Manchester Metropolitan University (MMU), The University of Leeds and St Martins, London.

 45% of Fine Art Students continue to study Art & Design after completing their A Levels.